 So it’s important to clean and disinfect this area often, in order to prevent the spread of germs around your home.
 Keeping disinfecting wipes in your bathroom makes it simple to wipe down the bathroom counter to clean up messes and disinfect regularly.

 But as we all know, there are a couple of drawbacks to store-bought disposable disinfecting wipes.
 First, they can be pretty pricey!
 And second, the list of chemical-laden ingredients in them can be mystifying.
 So I decided I would come up with a DIY recipe for disinfecting wipes to use in my bathroom.

 DIY Disinfecting Bathroom Wipes

 The active ingredient in this recipe is Thyme oil, which contains a compound called thymol.
 Thymol has been shown in numerous studies to be highly effective at disinfecting surfaces, with minimal associated risks or side effects.
-Plus, it lends a warm, herbacious scent that pairs so well with citrus-y scents, so I also added some Lemongrass and Sweet Orange oils!
+Plus, it lends a warm, herbacious scent that pairs so well with citrus-y scents, so I also added some Lemon and Sweet Orange oils!

 You can use this recipe to make either disposable or reusable disinfecting wipes, depending on your needs and preferences.

 For full instructions on making the disposable wipes using paper towels, click here.

 For full instructions on making the reusable wipes with cloths or rags, click here.